dexogen/pipbs/README.md

 ## Installation

+> Note: Proxmox Backup Server now requires Debian 13 (Trixie) or distributions based on it.

 ### Set up the repository

 1. Update the apt package index and install packages to allow apt to use a repository over HTTPS: